hakonw/3D-Facial-mesh-recognition/README.md

 Cuda 11.2 has issues has pytorch is skipping that cuda version.

 ```
-# CD into the roof folder and activate enviroment
-cd ntnuhome/git/3d-face-gdl
-conda activate pytorch-geometric

 # To run it with logging, do
 python meshfr/testing.py NAME-OF-EXPERIMENT
 ```